 This rating applies only to the hygiene and safety of the establishment and is not reflective of the skill or quality of the procedures carried out at the premises.

 How to apply

-You can apply for membership to the scheme using the application form below.
+You can apply for membership to the scheme using the application form.
 To process the application, you must return a completed the form and pay the application fee.

 Request a re-visit

-You can request a re-visit by completing the revisit form below.
-The fee for a re-visit and re-rating is £74.50.
+You can request a re-visit by completing the re-visit form.
+The fee for a re-visit and re-rating is £79.50.

 Please note that the fees can only be paid using a bank card.
 Cash and cheque are not accepted.
 Please contact us for more information.